About Foundation Trusts

 An NHS Foundation Trust (FT) is an NHS trust that is part of the National Health Service in England and has gained a degree of independence from the Department of Health.

-The NHS now ensures that we all have choice.
+The NHS now ensures that we all have a choice.
 You can choose where you would like to be treated right through from GP, to assessment and treatment.
-We believe that the L&D offers the best choice locally – both in terms of treatment and in terms of involving local people through FT membership.
+We believe that the L&D and Bedford Hospitals offers the best choice locally – both in terms of treatment and in terms of involving local people through FT membership.

 The Role of an NHS Foundation Trust